sqlparser/sqlflow_public/grabit/readme.md

 - **excludedSchemas**
 This option is used for Oracle and Teradata only.

+This parameters works under the resultset filtered by `extractedSchemas`.
 Comma separated list of schemas to exclude from processing.
 If left blank, no schemas will be excluded.
 `Schema1,Schema2`